dbinfrago/capella-ros-tools/docs/source/index.rst

 * generate ROS2 message files (.msg) from Capella models
 * generate Capella elements and objects from ROS2 message files
 * support input sources through both local file paths and Git repositories
-* disply snapshots of Capella model elements in a tree structure
+* display snapshots of Capella model elements in a tree structure

 If you want a quickstart at how to use this tool, head right into the :ref:`Usage section <usage>`.